 The UK food scene has exploded in quality and variety over the past decade, and Bedford's CityWalk should reflect this.
 Imagine a themed fish and chip restaurant with Universal flair, a craft beer hall showcasing Bedfordshire breweries, or a patisserie inspired by the Great British Bake Off's aesthetic.
 These concepts would feel authentic to UK visitors while offering international tourists a curated introduction to British food culture.

-CityWalk's retail offering typically includes a flagship Universal Studios Store — the largest merchandise outlet at the resort — alongside branded shops for key IPs and independent retail concepts.
+CityWalk's retail offering typically includes a flagship Universal Studios Store — alongside branded shops for key IPs and independent retail concepts.
 Bedford's CityWalk will almost certainly feature a massive Universal store selling park-exclusive merchandise, clothing, and collectibles.

 Additional retail could include a dedicated Harry Potter shop (separate from those within the park), a Nintendo-themed store, and boutiques selling British-made products.
 The retail experience at CityWalk is designed to be browsable and entertaining in its own right, with themed interiors and unique product ranges that make shopping feel like an extension of the park experience.

 CityWalk transforms after dark, becoming a lively entertainment district with live music venues, bars, and clubs.
-Universal Orlando's CityWalk hosts concerts at the Hard Rock Live venue, comedy shows at the CityWalk Comedy Club, and regular DJ sets at its bars and restaurants.
+Universal Orlando's CityWalk hosts concerts at the Hard Rock Live venue, live music at Hard Rock Live Orlando and other entertainment venues, and regular DJ sets at its bars and restaurants.
 Bedford could replicate this model with a live music venue, a comedy club featuring touring comedians, and themed bars that offer cocktails inspired by Universal's IPs.

-A multiplex cinema is another likely addition, potentially operated by a major UK chain and featuring premium screens, IMAX, and private screening rooms.
+A multiplex cinema is another likely addition, potentially operated by a major UK chain and featuring premium screens.
 For families, entertainment options might include a themed mini-golf course, an arcade, and interactive experiences that extend the park's IP into CityWalk.

-One of CityWalk's most important features is that it is free to access.
+One of CityWalk's most important features is that it is open to guests without a theme park ticket.
 No theme park ticket is required to visit CityWalk's restaurants, shops, and entertainment venues.
 This openness makes CityWalk accessible to local residents, hotel guests who are not visiting the park that day, and visitors who simply want to enjoy the atmosphere.
 For Bedford, this means CityWalk will function as a year-round entertainment destination for the Bedfordshire community, generating economic activity and employment regardless of theme park attendance on any given day.